arokem/2017-01-20-ncec/slides.md

 ---

-# Build it in from day 1
+# Build reproducibility in from day 1

 --